UAE soldier critically injured in Operation Desert Storm passes away after nearly 10 years

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-An UAE minister had tweeted that a surface-to-surface missile had exploded in the ammunition depot targeting the soldiers.
+A UAE minister had tweeted that a surface-to-surface missile had exploded in the ammunition depot, targeting the soldiers.
 Seven soldiers had died earlier, taking the total number of the soldiers killed in Yemen to 52.

 Meanwhile, Sheikh Theyab bin Mohamed bin Zayed Al Nahyan, Deputy Chairman of the Presidential Court for Development and Fallen Heroes’ Affairs, offered his condolences to the soldier's family.